harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results.md

 The following steps describe the general workflow:

 1. **Security Execution** filters are useful for complex pipelines that run multiple scans.
-You can filter issues by target, target type, step, stage, and scanner.
+You can use these filters to focus only on issues for specific targets, target types, stages, steps, and scanners.
+If you're only interested in DAST results, for example, you can hide all other issues.
+Focusing on a specific target can also make it easier to compare results with previous scans of that target.

 2. Select the [severity](/docs/security-testing-orchestration/get-started/key-concepts/severities) tiles to filter the lists by severity.
 You can also show or hide issues with exemptions.